 Night Step 5: Serum

-AHAs such as glycolic acid are great for exfoliations, says Engelman.
-While I do use this Drunk Elephant mask once a week and this AHA night serum daily, I also love this lactic acid option because it hydrates my skin while also brightening it.
+AHAs such as glycolic acid are great for exfoliation, says Engelman.
+I love this lactic acid option because it hydrates my skin while also brightening it.
 I use it every few nights on top of my Luna sleeping oil and under my moisturizer.

 Night Step 6: Moisturizer

-Ingredients such as peptides and ceramides are crucial, Engelman tells me, because they "reinforce the integrity of the skin."
+Ingredients such as peptides and ceramides are crucial, according to Engelman, because they "reinforce the integrity of the skin."

 I swear by this cream, which the brand describes as being "like adding a shot of protein to your smoothie" because it's so abundant in nutrients and active ingredients.
 It's formulated to trigger more collagen production, so if you want to use a moisturizer specifically designed to target aging concerns, this is it.